-Many graduates will combine employment with future studies, either taking chartered qualifications or agreeing post graduate studies as part of an employment package.
+Many graduates will combine employment with future studies, either taking chartered qualifications or agreeing on post graduate studies as part of an employment package.

 From the summer of 2021, all international students who complete their courses and earn their degree can apply for a Graduate Visa; this allows you to work for 2 years in any career (or 3 years for PhD students).
-A Graduate Visa means you get 2 years to test the market, take as many different jobs as you want and experience the UK world of employment.
+A “Graduate Visa” means you get 2 years to test the market, take as many jobs as you want and experience the UK world of employment.

-The British economy is one of the most globalised economies in the world, largely based around service exports.
+The British economy is one of the most globalized economies in the world, largely based around service exports.
 The major industries, such as Financial Services, Pharmaceuticals, Education, Defence, Logistics, Media and Tourism, all require a highly skilled educated workforce and there are never enough British nationals to fill the jobs.

 Most students in the care sector continue seamlessly into full employment as there are never enough medical staff in the UK and demand is high.
 As an example, the typical salary for a student nurse in the UK is around US$30,000 per annum whilst studying.

-Many global businesses such as Information and Communication Technology (ICT), Business Administration, Banking and Finance, Defence, Engineering and Hospitality Management need a wide range of employees who might be flexible to travel overseas, fluent in languages other than English, and able to bring international understanding to the organisation.
+Many global businesses such as Information and Communication Technology (ICT), Business Administration, Banking and Finance, Defence, Engineering and Hospitality Management need a wide range of employees who might be flexible to travel overseas, fluent in languages other than English, and able to bring international understanding to the organization.

 Educational establishments in the UK are highly regulated to maintain the highest standards.
 This means that qualifications from British universities are highly desirable globally and will always be valued wherever your career takes you in the world.